Saicharan004/Nand-/README.md

 ## The Controller Architecture
 The functional block diagram of the NAND Flash Controller was shown in Figure 1.
 The major functions of the Controller can be divided as:

-1. the t-EC w-bit Parallel BCH ECC Circuit
+1. The t-EC w-bit Parallel BCH ECC Circuit,
-2. the Code-Banking structure and Firmware In- System Programmable (ISP),
+2. The Code-Banking structure and Firmware In- System Programmable (ISP),
-3. the Defect Management and Wear-leveling Algorithm, and
+3. The Defect Management and Wear-leveling Algorithm, and
-4. the Dual Channel and Multi- Buffering mechanism.
+4. The Dual Channel and Multi- Buffering mechanism.

 The ECC Circuit was designed here to enhance the data integrity and reliability of the data stored in the Flash memory.
 The Code-banking structure for the Micro-controller complying with firmware ISP function can provide the firmware upgrade to support various kind of Flash memory.